UniversalDependencies/docs/_pl-overview/pl-hub.md

   * [advmod:emph]() for adverbs or particles that modify noun phrases and emphasize or negate them
 * The following main types are not used alone and must be subtyped:
   [expl]()
-* The following relation types are not used in Czech at all:
+* The following relation types are not used in Polish at all:
   [clf](), [dislocated]()

 ## Treebanks